dixslyf/acush/docs/docs.typ

 such as the command history and prompt string.
 In the following sections, we describe the main aspects of the implementation of each stage.

+== Input Handling

+The code for input handling is found in `src/input.h` and `src/input.c`.

+Most terminals and terminal emulators default to _canonical mode_, in which input is line-buffered, editable and only sent to the program after the user enters a newline character.
+However, to implement command history navigation with the `Up` and `Down` arrow keys, the shell program must be able to access the character sequences for `Up` and `Down` immediately.
+Hence, the terminal needs to be put into _non-canonical mode_, in which said features are disabled
+— in particular, input is made available to the program immediately after the user enters a key or combination of keys.

+When gathering input, the shell program puts the terminal into non-canonical mode by disabling the `ICANON` flag using the `tcsetattr` function from `termios.h`.
+The shell also disables the `ECHO` flag to prevent the terminal from automatically displaying user input characters so that the character sequence for `Up` arrow, `Down` arrow and other keys or key combinations are not printed.
+Prior to calling `tcsetattr`,
+the attributes of the terminal are saved using `tcgetattr` — these attributes are restored after input handling.

+Although the shell only requires disabling line-buffering and automatic echoing, non-canonical mode also disables useful features like line-editing.
+Unfortunately, there does not appear to be a portable method of disabling only line-buffering.
+Ergo, the shell program re-implements some line-editing features, such as deleting characters with backspace.
+Re-implementing such features is complex and typically handled using external libraries like GNU~Readline.
+However, since us students are, sadly, not allowed to use external libraries, the shell program re-implements them from scratch.

+To implement command history navigation, the shell must be able to detect the `Up` and `Down` arrow keys.
+The terminal sends the `Up` and `Down` arrow keys to the program as ANSI CSI (control sequence introducer) escape code sequences, which begin with the prefix `\e[` (`ESC` followed by `[`).
+The `Up` and `Down` arrow keys are represented as `\e[A` and `\e[B` respectively.
+The shell detects these CSI escape sequences and uses the command history stored in the shell context data structure to select a previous or next command.

+However, printing the selected command in the history to the terminal is not straightforward either.
+The shell program first sends backspaces (`\b`) and other terminal control characters to erase the current line of input from the terminal display.
+Only after the current line of input is erased is the selected command printed to standard output to display it to the user.